Sunday, February 29, 2004

 Yes, I’ll be faithful and yes I only have eyes for you.
 It’s true, so true.
 Once I’ve had sex with Manny, I don’t think about it again, until I hear his sexy laugh, or see his beautiful face.

 It’s a paradox.
-I only want to have sex with Manny and I wish he was here at every one of my sexual whims, but I don’t want a full time relationship.
+I only want to have sex with Manny and I wish he was here at every one of my sexual whims, but I don’t want a full time (live in) relationship with him.
 You work it out.

 I went and got the paper and a script filled.
 And a fresh juice and wheat grass.